TimOhlendorf/itemcatalogapp/README.md

 populates the database with dummy data

-type in console: python application.py
+type in console: python __init__.py

-runs the flask webserver on port http://localhost:8000
+runs the flask webserver on port 80

-Access and test your application by visiting http://localhost:8000 locally

 If you have to reset the database (deletes all data from database)